Wordle Answer Today (July 5, 2026) - NYT Wordle #1842

 ANSWER

-Average in challenge, this puzzle often clicks in 3 guesses for those who snag the vowels early via openers like ADIEU, getting D, E, and U in yellow tiles.
-Words like FUDGE then test common letters like F and G in the mix, often greening U, D, G, and E. The proper fit snaps into place once positions align.
+Average in challenge, this puzzle often clicks in 3 guesses for those who snag the vowels early via openers like ADIEU, getting A and I in yellow tiles.
+Words like SCAPI then test common letters like S, C, and P while confirming the vowels, often greening key positions across the board.
+The proper fit snaps into place once the sense of a religious title aligns with the remaining letters.

 Meaning & usage